GoogleCloudPlatform/pontem/CloudSqlImportOptimization/README.md

 If
 [--secure-file-priv](https://dev.mysql.com/doc/refman/5.7/en/server-options.html#option_mysqld_secure-file-priv)
-is enabled in your MySQL instance then you should run the **Exporter** with the **--using-secure-file-priv** option to ensure that all files written in the whitelisted directory and no temp folders are used.
+is enabled in your MySQL instance then you should run the **Exporter** with the **--using-secure-file-priv** option to ensure that all files are written in the whitelisted directory and no temp folders are used.

        $ ./mysql_exporter.py <database-name> <destination-folder> \